n3lbits/n3lbits/README.md

  Lately my focus has been on:

  - CTFs
- - Trying to hack my way into a job
+ - Skill building
  - Working on my personal site
- - Trying to expand on my very simple home lab with zero budget
+ - Expanding my very simple home lab
- - Watching bad guys attack my honeypot and investigate source ips, file uploads, etc, primarily using Virus Total
+ - Watching my honeypot
- - Learning to ingest logs from my honeypot which is hosted on AWS (free tier)
  - Setting up a Raspberry Pi to serve as an additional honeypot
- - I'm really starting to love javascript
- - Other things, many other things...
+ - Many other things...

 </div>